Possible Bearish Inside Day Candle Pattern Detected for American Tower C (NYSE:AMT) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for American Tower C (NYSE:AMT)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in American Tower C (NYSE:AMT) based on the price action in the company's shares.
-Today's price range of $253.15 and $257.35 is within yesterday's high and low of the day.
+Yesterday's price range of $253.15 and $257.35 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of American Tower C may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 American Tower Corporation is a real estate investment trust that owns, operates, and develops wireless communications and broadcast towers in the United States.
 The Company leases antennae sites on multi-tenant towers for a diverse range of wireless communications industries, including personal communications services, paging, and cellular.